-Issue 6-April 11, 2012 This bulletin from the Cooperative Extension Plant Health Clinic (Plant Disease Clinic) is an electronic update about diseases and other problems observed in our lab each month.
-Input from everybody interested in plants is welcome and appreciated.
-Plum and Cherry This is the time of year the Plant Health Clinic receives samples of cherry or plum with black woody galls on the stems.
+This is the time of year the Plant Health Clinic receives samples of cherry or plum with black woody galls on the stems.
 The common name of the disease is Black Knot, caused by Apiosporina morbosa (Dibotryon morbosum).
 Dieback of girdled limbs and stunted growth beyond the knots can cause reduced yields.
-Trees with Black knot can be severely weakened, disfigured and, in extreme cases, killed as a result of numerous galls.
-Prunes, plums, sweet cherries, and sour cherries are all hosts for Wild cherries and plums serve as Black Knot. continuous sources of inoculum.
-The first symptoms are small light brown to olive-green swellings, usually located at the base of the leaf petiole or on the fruit spur.
+Trees with Black Knot can be severely weakened, disfigured and, in extreme cases, killed because of numerous galls.
+Prunes, plums, sweet cherries, and sour cherries are all hosts for Black Knot.
+Wild cherries and plums serve as continuous sources of inoculum.
+The first symptoms are small light brown to olivegreen swellings, usually located at the base of the leaf petiole or on the fruit spur.
 Only tender, new growth is susceptible.
 The knots become apparent late in the summer the first year of infection.
 Older knots are brown to black in color and hard in texture.
 The knots often protrude more on one side of the affected branch.
 All knots should be pruned out and destroyed before new growth starts in the spring.
 The cuts should be made at least 6-8 inches below the lowest part of the knot.
 Cut out knots on large main branches and trunks with a knife or chisel, including an inch of healthy bark around the knot.
 Never purchase plants showing knots or abnormal swellings on the twigs and branches.
-All clippings should be burned, buried or otherwise removed from the property.
-Mancozeb, Captan, Topsin M, or fungicides containing chlorothalonil are helpful in controlling Black Knot if the cultural controls are also practiced.
+All clippings should be burned, buried, or removed from the otherwise property.
+Mancozeb, Captan, Topsin M, or fungicides helpful chlorothalonil containing are in controlling Black Knot if the cultural controls are also practiced.
 Apply first spray in the spring at bud swell.
-Spray again just before and after Spray at 2-week intervals until new growth stops.
+Spray again just before and after Spray at 2-week intervals until new bloom. growth stops.
 Lime-sulfur sprayed during the dormant season is also helpful.
-Wild cherries and plums within 600 feet of the orchard should be removed if possible to prevent spores blowing into the orchard and causing new infections.
-Some Plum cultivars are resistant to Black knot.
-The cultivars Stanley, Damson, Bluefree, and considered highly susceptible: are Fellenburg, Methley, Milton, Bradshaw, and Early Italian are moderately susceptible; Formosa, Shiro, and Santa Rose are slightly susceptible; and President is considered highly resistant.
+Wild cherries and plums within 600 feet of the orchard should be removed, if possible, to prevent spores blowing into the orchard and causing new infections.
+Some Plum cultivars are resistant to Black Knot.
+The cultivars Stanley, Damson, Bluefree, and Shropshire are considered highly susceptible; Fellenburg, Methley, Milton, Bradshaw, and Early Italian are moderately susceptible; Formosa, Shiro, and Santa Rose are slightly susceptible; and President is considered highly resistant.
 In general, Japanese varieties are less susceptible than most American varieties.
-Plum Black Knot-Apiosporina morbosa (Dibotryon morbosum)

-Plum Black Knot-Apiosporina morbosa (Dibotryon morbosum)
+Plum Black Knot-Dibotryon morbosum